evgenyneu/evgenii.com/app/blog/_posts/2014-04-16-google-authorship.md

 ## Does 'author rank' exist?

-It is not clear if Google ranks individual authors or use it as a ranking factor in search results.
+It is hard to say with certainty if Google ranks individual authors or use it as a ranking factor in search results.

 Google **may** boost content by established authors higher in search results.
 But it is hard to prove scientifically with tests.